j tan()JTAN

 PuTTY is probably the most popular SSH application that people use on Microsoft Windoze PC's.
 The capability to create VPN tunnels has been recently added (version 0.53 has it).
 The PuTTY User's Manual has a good discussion of Port Forwarding here.

 With PuTTY, before you start your SSH connection, be sure to go to the Tunnels panel (see section 4.19.2 of the manual).
 Make sure the "Local" radio button is set.
 Enter the local port number into the "Source port" box.
-Enter the destination host name and port number into the "Destination" box, separated by a colon (for example, webproxy.jtan.com:3128 to connect to JTAN's anonymizing WWW Proxy server, use 3129 for transparent mode).
+Enter the destination host name and port number into the "Destination" box, separated by a colon (for example, webproxy.jtan.com:3128 to connect to JTAN's anonymizing WWW Proxy server... or you can use port 3129 for transparent mode, port 3127 for aononymizing proxy in front of Tor, or port 9050 for pure Tor).

 Be sure to click the "Add" button so the details of your port forwarding appear in the list box.